thin-edge/tedge-docs/README.md

     just init

     # Optional (if you want to include the last official docs as well)
-    just checkout-version
+    just checkout-version "<tag>"
     ```

-    You can also checkout a fork instead (rather than the main project)by providing the git url of the fork as the first positional argument.
+    You can also checkout a fork instead (rather than the main project) by providing the git url of the fork as the first positional argument.

     ```sh
     just project=https://github.com/myuser/thin-edge.io.git init